Note from Jane: This post is part of a 101 series on self-publishing and is regularly updated. Visit this post for background on how to self-publish.

 Assuming you’ll go the print-on-demand route, then you have two key distributors to consider:

-- IngramSpark, a division of Ingram, the largest book wholesaler/distributor in the US; you’ll have to pay a fee of $49 per title for your initial upload, then $25 each time you upload a new version (e.g., to make corrections)
+• IngramSpark, a division of Ingram, the largest book wholesaler/distributor in the US; you’ll have to pay a fee whenever you upload a new version (e.g., to make corrections) beyond a certain timeframe.

-- Amazon KDP, no upfront fees.
+• Amazon KDP, no fees ever.
 (Note: CreateSpace, the popular print-on-demand service provider owned by Amazon, merged into Amazon KDP in September 2018.)

 Again, as with the ebook distribution decision, you don’t have to be exclusive with either.
 You can use both and benefit from both.
 I recommend that authors use Amazon KDP to distribute their print books strictly to Amazon (do not choose their “expanded” distribution), then use IngramSpark to distribute to the universe outside of Amazon (bricks-and-mortar bookstores, including Barnes & Noble, and more).
 This will maximize your reach and your profits from each sale.
 It does require buying your own ISBN numbers from Bowker—you cannot use a Amazon-provided ISBN with any book you want to distribute via IngramSpark.